 Either by Confirmation of your Baptism as a child or by Baptism.

-It is the practice of the Church of Scotland to Baptize adults who wish to make a statement of their Faith and become members of the Church.
+It is the practice of the Church of Scotland to Baptise adults who wish to make a statement of their Faith and become members of the Church.

-It is also the practice of the Church of Scotland to Baptize infants and children of those who are members or intend to become members of the Church.
+It is also the practice of the Church of Scotland to Baptise infants and children of those who are members or intend to become members of the Church.

 A leaflet is available giving further information – Click Here